bnc19/qdenga_impact/README.md

 * *run_model_fitting.R*: function to calibrate the stan model to the publically available data.
 * *plot_model_outputs.R*: functions to calculate the observed attack rates and format model outputs for plotting.

+## Impact
+**This folder contains**

+### Scripts
+* *run_impact_simualtions.R*: Main script to run the transmission model with and without vaccination in order to estimate the impact of Qdenga vaccination.
+The script is set up to run the model *model_stock_tak_2.R*, parameterised using 50 posterior samples from *ps_new24.csv*.
+For each posterior sample, 10 model simulations are run, to demonstrate the code.
+To recreate the results from the paper, 50 simulations were run for each of 200 posterior samples.

+### Data

+* *ps_new24.csv*: 200 posterior samples of the survival model, obtained by running the code in the *efficacy* section of this repo.

+### Models

+* *ps_new24.csv*:  Transmission model used to estimate the population and individual level impact of Qdenga.

+### R
+* *run_who_cluster.R*: functions to equlibriate the model, run the model with vaccination, and run the model without vaccination.
+* *process_demog.R*: function to
+* *run_model_fitting.R*: function to calibrate the stan model to the publically available data.
+* *plot_model_outputs.R*: functions to calculate the observed attack rates and format model outputs for plotting.

 # References

 1. Biswal, S. et al. Efficacy of a tetravalent dengue vaccine in healthy children and adolescents.
 N. Engl.
 J. Med.
 381, 2009–2019 (2019).